SIT Comparative Ecology and Conservation

 - Spring: Late January to mid-May

-- Visa Information: All students must have a passport valid for at least six months after the program’s end date to study in another country.
+- Visa Information: The visa for this program is approximately $300.
+All students must have a passport valid for at least six months after the program’s end date to study in another country.
 Students should apply for a passport as early as possible; in some cases, passport applications may need to be expedited.
 Students may need one or more visas, in addition to a valid passport.
 Visa application processes vary widely, and some visa processes are multi-step and complicated.
 SIT Study Abroad helps students to understand the visa process for each program.
 The SIT admissions counselor can answer passport and visa-related questions and concerns.
 Non-US citizens should consult with SIT early to determine the visa requirements based on their country of origin.
 SIT Study Abroad cannot guarantee visas for its participants, and it is ultimately the student’s responsibility to secure the appropriate visa in a timely manner.

 - Budget Planning: For budget planning purposes, click here to view the current cost of living comparison between Quito and Los Angeles.